 For security purposes, ensure that all Verkada devices are added to the organization prior to installation

-Note: Verkada Support requires a support access token to troubleshoot Verkada cameras.
+Note: Verkada Technical Support requires a support access token to troubleshoot Verkada cameras.
 This token can only be generated by users who have admin permissions in the organization containing their cameras.

 Preparing the network

-Verkada cameras require connectivity to the Verkada Cloud and NTP servers located on the Internet.
+Verkada cameras require connectivity to the Verkada Cloud and NTP servers located on the internet.
 Without network connectivity, the platform will have limited functionality and may report inaccurately in Command.

 Before installing a Verkada system, the network environment needs to support the following protocols and services: